 - Robb H. Amanda and Andrew Chesler.
 Encyclopedia of American Family Names.
 New York: Haper Collins, 1995.
 Print.
 (ISBN 0-06-270075-8).

 - Hitching, F.K and S. Hitching.
 References to English Surnames in 1601-1602.
 Walton On Thames: 1910.
 Print.
 (ISBN 0-8063-0181-3).

 - Matthews, John.
 Matthews' American Armoury and Blue Book.
 London: John Matthews, 1911.
 Print.

 - The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X).

 The Crocker Family Crest was acquired from the Houseofnames.com archives.
 The Crocker Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 12 November 2012 at 17:56.
+This page was last modified on 2 May 2016 at 16:37.